AngryDataGirl/Leetcode_SQL/SQL - Gaps and Islands.md

  SELECT
     t.*,
-    -- ranking of the dates - ranking of the dates by customer to create groups -- note that you have to turn the dates into integer values, else it will fail the last case with customer 29 TO_DAYS(T.transaction_date) - row_number() OVER(PARTITION BY t.customer_id ORDER BY t.transaction_date) AS consec_dts_group
+    -- ranking of the dates - ranking of the dates by customer to create groups TO_DAYS(T.transaction_date) - row_number() OVER(PARTITION BY t.customer_id ORDER BY t.transaction_date) AS consec_dts_group
   FROM
     Transactions t